-I’m going to be straight with you – at least 6 days are needed to explore Northern Ontario.
-It’s easy to extend it to a week, 10 days or even 2 weeks, but pencil in 6 days to best enjoy your first foray into it without feeling too rushed.
-This itinerary also only goes as far as Sault Ste Marie.
-If you’re looking to go to Thunder Bay or further, I would suggest tacking on at least another 3 days, if not more.
+I’m going to be straight with you – you need at least a week for a road trip to Northern Ontario.
+It’s easy to extend it to 10 days or even 2 weeks, but pencil in at least a week to best enjoy your first foray into it without feeling too rushed.
+This specific itinerary also only goes as far as Sault Ste Marie.
+If you’re looking to go to Thunder Bay or further, I would suggest tacking on at least another 3 days, if not more – but more on that later.
 Enough logistics though, let’s get to it!

-Day 1: Drive & Get Acquainted with The Nickel City
+Day 1: Drive Up & Get Acquainted with The Nickel City

 This will vary a bit depending on your starting point.
 Coming from Kitchener, the drive to Sudbury is approximately 5 hours.
-You can split up this drive with a stop near Honey Harbour, home to Georgian Bay Islands National Park, or you can book it right to Sudbury – your call.
+You can easily split up this drive to enjoy a lovely day trip with some quality nature time to stretch your legs.
+Honey Harbour is home to Georgian Bay Islands National Park which is a great spot to explore, as well as Killarney where you can tackle the infamous Crack Trail or take a few hours to explore French River Provincial Park.
+Of course, you can book it right to Sudbury – your call!

 When following Google, she’ll want to take you along the 401 to the 400.
 I honestly avoid this as much as possible as traffic is extremely unpredictable.
 All it takes is a few accidents (which occur fairly often) and your 5 hour drive can turn into 7 or 8.
-Cut through Guelph and up to Orangeville along the 9, then hop onto the 400 to help ensure your drive isn’t delayed.
+I personally tend to cut through Guelph and up to Orangeville along the 9, then hop onto the 400 to help ensure my drive isn’t delayed.